-A key role in the monitoring of the capital programme is undertaken by the Capital Monitoring Group, which meets on a bi-monthly basis.
+A key role in the monitoring of the capital programme is undertaken by the Capital Monitoring Group.
 This Group is attended by responsible officers providing a supportive environment in which problem areas are identified and corrective actions agreed and implemented at an early stage to avoid slippage.
 Each scheme has a nominated project manager who is responsible for the successful completion of the scheme both to time and on budget.
+Projects that are determined as tier 1 are reported on a regular basis to the Corporate Management Team acting as Programme Board.